Yucatec Maya people: Postcontact

+In 1976, a full-blood Yucatec Maya medical doctor, Francisco Luna Kan was elected governor of the state of Yucatán, marking a significant development of Yucatec Maya political influence.
+He served through 1982 and improved rural healthcare throughout the state.
+Since his election dozens of Yucatec Maya people have served in political offices.

+Culture

 The typical women's dress is made up of the huipil decorated with flowers on the neck, the doublet, which goes on top of the hipil, and the fustian, which goes to the bottom.
 The terno is only used during important celebrations. and it is the hipil that is used every day.
 The typical men's costume consists of a white guayabera, white pants, a hippie hat and a red bandanna.

 The best known tradition is that of the Janal Pixan (lunch of the ánimas), in which they create altars of rendados to the dead persons.

 Demographics

 Currently there are 1,646,782 Yucatec Mayans in Mexican territory.
-The Mexican state, which has the largest population belonging to this ethnic group, is Yucatán.
+The Mexican state which has the largest population belonging to this ethnic group is Yucatán.

-The majority of people belonging to this ethnic group speak the Yucatec Maya language, which has 795,499 speakers in Mexico.
+In the 1921 Mexican census, 155,155 (43.31%) of the 14,334,780 people in the state of Yucatán were categorized as being purely Indigenous, while 121,189 (33.8%) were categorized as being indígena mezclada con blanca or mestizo.